FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/Store_and_Forward.md

 - Define the final receiver CFTPART with both the OMINTIME and OMAXTIME parameters equal to zero.
 - Define the first relay (Site B).
-- In the final receiver partner definition, make a reference to the first relay with IPART=&lt;relay> .
+- In the final receiver partner definition, make a reference to the first relay with IPART=&lt;relay&gt; .

 ****Configure the relay****